Ata Caldera

-Ata Caldera (阿多カルデラ, Ata karudera), containing the Ata North Caldera, Mount Kaimon and Ikeda Caldera amongst other volcanoes, is a massive, ill defined, mostly submerged volcanic caldera associated with the southern portions of Kagoshima Bay.
+Ata Caldera (阿多カルデラ, Ata karudera), containing the Ata North Caldera (AtaN Caldera), and the Ata South Caldera (AtaS Caldera), which in turn contains Mount Kaimon and Ikeda Caldera amongst other volcanoes, is a massive, ill defined, mostly submerged volcanic caldera structure associated with the southern portions of Kagoshima Bay.

 Geology

 The earliest tephra assigned to the volcano, is the widespread on regional sea bed cores, Ata–Torihama tephra (Ata-Th) at 240,000 years before the present.

 The caldera contributed to an eruption which has been dated to about 100,000 years before present (range by various techniques mostly fall 100,000 to 109,000) that generated the Ata tephra in southern Japan.
 This eruption has been assigned a VEI of 7.5 and generated over 300 km3 of tephra.
 This is overlaid in some places in Japan by the more recent Mitake No. 1 (On-Pm1) tephra from an eruption in the Mount Ontake area and K-Tz tephra from the Kikai Caldera.
 There have been many more lesser eruptions.